saksham1998/Bamboozled/README.md

 Quiz API used : https://opentdb.com/api_config.php

-This app consist of many third party source code and ideas So binding it all,Thank You!
+This app consist of many third party source code and ideas.
+So binding it all,Thank You!